Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 Aquamarine is a stone of immaculateness and something that sailors want to carry with them in the high oceans.
 The calming energies of this stone help manage stress and calm the mind.

-It shields your aura from getting influenced negatively.
-It’s very popular among pregnant ladies to help protect them and their unborn child.
+It shields your aura from negative influences.
+It’s very popular among pregnant ladies to help protect them and their unborn children.

 Aquamarine is also useful in easing sore throats, thyroid issues, and hypersensitivities by soothing the immune system and hormonal functions.

-Bloodstone is also called Heliotrope, an ancient Greek word which means ‘to turn the sun’.
+Another name for Bloodstone is Heliotrope, an ancient Greek word that means ‘to turn the sun.’

-Many believe that it was named because of ideas from ancient times on how minerals reflect light.
-In fact, some believed that the sun itself would change to red if this stone was submerged in water.
+Many believe this is because of ideas from ancient times on how minerals reflect light.
+Some believed the sun would change to red if this stone were submerged in water.

 For those searching for a good quality Bloodstone, a strong green color with obvious veins of red is the best.
 It also comes in different shapes and cuts, including traditional cuts like an oval, cushion, and emerald.